 Does the discontinuation of EA enrollments affect existing EA customers?

-Will I continue to have the ability to true-up additional EA licenses?
+Can I still true-up additional EA licenses?

 I'm an existing EA customer.
 Where can I find pertinent EA documents?